20 Foods That Lower Blood Pressure

 They may not have been a tempting option to you as a kid, but lima beans are a wonder food for anyone trying to get their blood pressure under control.
 According to research published in the Journal of the American College of Nutrition, adding beans to your diet can help you get your blood pressure into a healthy range while keeping you full, making you less likely to reach for sugary or salty snacks that can cause your blood pressure to soar.

 Cooling down this summer is as healthy as it is delicious when you make watermelon part of your beat-the-heat meal plan.
 Not only is watermelon a good source of blood pressure-lowering vitamin C and lycopene, research published in the American Journal of Hypertension reveals that patients with prehypertension who added watermelon to their diet significantly reduced their blood pressure.

 Indulge your carb cravings and lower your blood pressure at the same time by whipping up a batch of oven-baked sweet potato fries tonight.
 Sweet potatoes are a good source of hypertension-fighting resistant starch and vitamin C, as well as being loaded with blood pressure-lowering beta-carotene.
 How’s that for a smart snack?

 Kale’s ubiquity comes from more than just Beyonce’s endorsement; it also happens to be a superfood for anyone whose blood pressure is higher than they’d like.
-Kale is packed with quercetin and beta-carotene, as well as vitamin C, which researchers at Johns Hopkins University Medical Center have found to be an effective means of lowering blood pressure naturally.
+Kale is packed with quercetin and beta-carotene, as well as vitamin C, which canact as an effective means of lowering blood pressure naturally.